To opt out of ATU 587 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-ATU 587 is the designated union for many transportation employees in the Seattle area.
+The Amalgamated Transit Union (ATU) 587 is the designated union for over 5,000 transportation employees in the Seattle area.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).